Partner

 She has also worked in the areas of direct marketing and nonprofit fundraising in Washington, D.C.

-Karen volunteers as a cooperating attorney on the legal panel of the ACLU of Kansas and serves on the Board of the Kansas City Lawyers Chapter of the Federalist Society.
-She also serves of the Board of Kansas City-based Non-Profit Connect and participates in the Government Affairs Committee of the Nonprofit Alliance based in Washington, D.C.
-Karen is Chair of the St. Anthony’s Pastoral Council, Lector and Pre-Cana Minister.
-In her spare time, she enjoys travel, running, and spending time with family.
+Karen is the President of the Kansas City Lawyers Chapter of the Federalist Society.
+She also serves on the Board of Kansas City-based Nonprofit Connect and the Association of Women Lawyers of Greater Kansas City.
+Karen is an advisor to the Government Affairs Committee of The Nonprofit Alliance based in Washington, D.C. and Chair of the St. Anthony’s Pastoral Council, Lector, and Pre-Cana Minister.
+In her spare time, she enjoys travel, running, and spending time with her family.